Best plus-size workout clothes

 Material

-Most workout clothes are now made with cotton, polyester, Spandex, elastane or rayon.
+Most workout clothes are now made with cotton, polyester, spandex, elastane or rayon.
 While all are lightweight, soft and flexible, there are a few key differences among these materials.

 Cotton blends become progressively softer in the wash, making them ideal for those with sensitive skin.
 However, they’re prone to fading and shrinking.

-Most polyester leggings are blended with Spandex, elastane or rayon.
+Most polyester leggings are blended with spandex, elastane or rayon.
 These blends offer more stretch and flexibility than most cotton blends.
-They won’t fade or shrink, but they may lose their elasticity toward the end of their lifespans and become overstretched.
+They won’t fade or shrink, but may lose their elasticity toward the end of their lifespans and become overstretched.

 Wick-away material

 This feature sweeps sweat and moisture away from the body, keeping wearers cool and dry.
-These pieces are typically lightweight and breathable, such as Just My Size Plus-Size Cool DRI Tee.
-Additionally, many wick-away workout clothes also have odor-control properties or UPF ratings.
+These pieces are typically lightweight and breathable.
+Additionally, many wick-away workout clothes also have odor-control properties or sun-protection ratings.

 Pockets

-Many workout bottoms have pockets that are either hidden inside the waistband, as in this Ideology Capri Legging, or on the sides of the leg.
+Many workout bottoms have pockets that are either hidden inside the waistband or on the sides of the leg.

 Waistband pockets tend to be small, but they usually hold keys, cash or IDs.
 Side leg pockets are large enough to hold these items as well as smartphones.
-As expected, those who listen to music through their phones during workouts gravitate toward these pants.
+Those who listen to music through their phones during workouts gravitate toward these pants.

 Inseam

 Workout shorts and leggings are available in several inseams, or lengths.
 Full-length styles, which reach the ankle on most wearers, remain the most common inseam length.
 Capri leggings are cut around the midcalf, while seven-eighths leggings usually fall just above the ankle.
-As far as shorts are concerned, inseams vary between 3 and 8 inches.
+In shorts, inseams vary between 3 and 8 inches.

 How to care for workout clothes